gflze/GFLBans/gflbans/api/API.md

 The server may choose how to handle `is_cloud_gaming` depending on whether or not they want to allow or kick cloud gaming services.

+***

-### Calling an admin
+## Calling an admin

-You can utilise gflbans' implementation of call admin by sending a POST request to /api/v1/gs/calladmin
+You can utilise GFLBans' implementation of call admin by sending a POST request to `/api/v1/gs/calladmin`.

-The calladmin route is rate limited and may only be called once per 10 minutes.
-Rate limiting is controlled by gflbans
+The calladmin route is rate limited to once per 10 minutes by default, but can be overridden to a server's preferred value using the cooldown parameter.
+Rate limiting is controlled by GFLBans.

-The POST sent to gflbans should look like this:
+The POST sent to GFLBans should look like this:

 ```python
 class ExecuteCallAdmin: